VisionDepth/VisionDepth3D/README.md

 - ✔️ This program runs on python 3.12
 - ✔️ This program has been tested on cuda 12.8
 - ✔️ Conda (Optional, Recommended for Simplicity)
-- ❌ Linux/macOS is not officially supported until a more stable solution is found

 ### 📌 Step 1: Download the VisionDepth3D Program
 - 1️⃣ Download the VisionDepth3D zip file from the official download source. (green button)